collabnix/kubelabs/kube101.md

 ## Setting up Worker Node

-Click on "Add New Instance" and paste the last kubeadm command on this fresh new worker node.
+Click on `Add New Instance` and paste the last `kubeadm` command on this fresh new worker node.

 ```
 [node2 ~]$ kubeadm join --token 4f924f.14eb7618a20d2ece 192.168.0.8:6443 --discovery-token-ca-cert-hash  sha256:a5c25aa4573e06a0c11b11df23c8f85c95bae36cbb07d5e7879d9341a3ec67b3```